“It’s for my retiuhment,” exclaimed a gentleman as he set down his black leather bag and extended his hand.

 “No thanks, already had a big one.”

 “So I see.
 ‘What if I eat one of these cakes?’ thought Alice.'”
 I was happy that she could maintain her erudition while shedding a few pounds for safety.
 And she was enjoying a bottle of wine with a hearty-looking gentleman.
-“Randall, do you know Mr. Biv?”
+“Randall, are you acquainted with Mr. Biv?”

 “Roy!”
 He and I smiled over the wine glasses.
 “Believe it or not, Unfaith,” I said with a some enthusiasm, “he inaugurated an earlier chapter of Floydiana.”
 As this personage stood, I had to tilt my head back a little to see his eyes above an orange beard-and-mustache and ruddy cheeks.
 The right iris was blue and the left hazel.
 (I remembered calling this anomaly by the wrong word. “‘Condition‘!?” he had repeated, with a voluble, good-natured scoff, “It’s a commission!”)